NOSA: Native and Offloadable Sparse Attention: Background

-where $\mathbf{M} = (m_{ij})_{n \times n}$ denotes the attention mask.
-The locality (overlapping rate) between adjacent decoding steps is defined as
+We first analyze the locality of KV selection in a representative trainable sparse attention mechanism, \textsc{InfLLMv2}~\citep{zhao2025infllm}.
+Since KV cache offloading is primarily constrained by PCIe transmission overhead, higher locality allows caching and reusing KV caches selected in the previous decoding step for the current step, thereby reducing communication cost.

-We measure the overlapping rate for each transformer layer using an input sequence of 16K tokens, among which 4K tokens are selected (sliding window size $n_w = 1024$, attention sink size $n_s = 64$).
-Figure~\ref{fig:infllmv2_locality} shows that, for most layers, the sets of selected tokens at steps $t$ and $t\!-\!1$ overlap by at least $80\%$ (i.e., $\gamma(t)\!\ge\!0.8$).
+\begin{definition}[Locality] Given an attention mask $\mathbf{M} = (m_{ij})_{n \times n}$, we define the set of selected tokens at the $t$-th step as $\Gamma(t) = \{ i : m_{it} = 0 \}$.
+The locality at decoding step $t$ is defined as the fraction of tokens selected at step $t$ and also selected at step $t-1$: $\gamma(t) = \frac{|\Gamma(t) \cap \Gamma(t-1)|}{|\Gamma(t)|}$. \end{definition} We measure the locality $\gamma(t)$ for each transformer layer using an input sequence of 16K tokens, among which 4K tokens are selected.
+Figure~\ref{fig:infllmv2_locality} shows that, we have $\gamma(t)\!\ge\!0.8$ for most layers.
 This strong locality implies that fewer than $20\%$ of the KV entries change per step and thus require communication, making KV cache offloading possible.
-Notably, this locality emerges naturally from the trained sparse attention without any explicit constraints.
+Notably, this inherent locality emerges naturally from the trained sparse attention without any explicit constraints.

-\begin{observation}{PCIe Communication Bound}{cache_hit} Query-aware offloading inference remains bounded by the communication latency of the PCIe bus. \end{observation}
+{ \begin{observation}{PCIe Communication Bound}{cache_hit} Query-aware offloading inference remains bounded by the communication latency of the PCIe bus. \end{observation}}

-Although Observation~\ref{obs:locality} shows that the high overlapping rate of selected tokens between adjacent decoding steps enables the potential for offloading by reusing previously selected tokens as cache, we find that an overlap of approximately $80\%$ is still insufficient.
-As illustrated in Figure~\ref{fig:cache-hit-rate}, more than $80\%$ of the total decoding time is spent within the attention mechanism, suggesting that throughput remains constrained by PCIe communication.
-To further analyze this, we simulate the theoretical inference time and decoding throughput under varying cache hit rates (i.e., overlapping ratios), based on the efficiency estimation model introduced in~\citet{yuan2024llm}.
-The results in Figure~\ref{fig:cache-hit-rate} indicate that increasing the cache hit rate substantially reduces the attention time ratio, thereby improving the theoretical decoding throughput.
+Although Observation~\ref{obs:locality} indicates that high locality enables the potential for offloading by reusing previously selected tokens as cache, we find that a $\sim80\%$ locality is still insufficient to effectively mitigate PCIe communication overhead.
+Figure~\ref{fig:cache-hit-rate-b} shows that more than $80\%$ of the decoding time is spent within the attention mechanism, suggesting that decoding throughput remains constrained by communication.

-\textbf{\textit{Building on Observations~\ref{obs:locality} and~\ref{obs:cache_hit}, we contend that enforcing constraints to promote a higher cache hit rate during training, i.e. by developing native and offloadable sparse attention, is the key to achieving superior decoding throughput.}}
+To further analyze this effect, we simulate the theoretical inference latency and decoding throughput under varying cache hit rates (i.e., locality $\gamma(t)$), following the efficiency estimation protocol proposed in~\citet{yuan2024llm}.
+Figure~\ref{fig:cache-hit-rate-c} shows that increasing the cache hit rate significantly reduces the fraction of time spent on attention, thereby improving the theoretical decoding throughput.